Everything you need to know about Data Archiving

 In an enterprise environment, tape drives are still on the discussion table.
 There are tape drives that can hold more than 100 TB of data.
 It’s removable also.

-At the same time, there’re many disadvantages to reveal.
-It’s very costly, the speed of data access is very less, also it can easily get affected by physical or magnetic wearing.
+At the same time, there are many disadvantages to reveal.
+It’s very costly, the speed of data access is very low, also it can easily get affected by physical or magnetic wearing.
 So, for consumers, tape drives cannot be suggested for data archiving.

 Portable Hard Drives

-Choosing portable hard drives for data archiving is not an ideal choice, but it’s convenient in terms of price-speed of access.
+Choosing portable hard drives for data archiving is not an ideal choice, but it’s convenient in terms of price and speed of access.
 Perhaps, for the consumers, this would be the most commonly used medium for data archiving.

-Limitations of portable hard drives as data archiving medium starts from some questions on its durability.
-Since being magnetic, it’s data retention properties are likely to diminish drastically over years – more evidently than optical storage.
+Limitations of portable hard drives as data archiving medium start from some questions on its durability.
+Since it is magnetic, its data retention properties are likely to diminish drastically over the years – more evidently than optical storage.
 It’ll be hard to maintain these drives also.

-So, if you are using portable hard drives for data archiving, you may need to replace the drive during the course of five-six years.
+So, if you are using portable hard drives for data archiving, you may need to replace the drive during the course of five years.

 External SSDs

-Theoretically, SSDs are shock proof and durable.
-But, there are still uncertainties about data storage capabilities of NAND flash drives.
-Cost is also comparatively high.
+Theoretically, SSDs are shockproof and durable.
+But, there are still uncertainties about the data storage capabilities of NAND flash drives.
+The cost is also comparatively high.
 Also, it’s not sure how long an SSD can store data when it’s left idle and unpowered.

-But, flash drives if uses in normal conditions have maintained data for about ten years.
+But, flash drives if used in normal conditions have maintained data for about ten years.
 So, if it’s an affordable option, you can think about it.

 Different Archiving Strategies Users Can Follow to Protect Data

 Strategy 1: If you’ve done adding data to your re-writable media, you can write-protect it – to prevent accidental overwrite.
-Using Diskpart utility, you can write protect hard drives with the command “att vol set readonly” and can be removed this write protection by replacing “set” with “clear”.
+Using the Diskpart utility, you can write protect hard drives with the command “att vol set readonly” and can remove this write protection by replacing “set” with “clear”.

-Strategy 4: Use different storage medium for storage different copies of the same file.
+Strategy 4: Use different storage mediums for the storage of different copies of the same file.

 Strategy 5: Don’t create archives from unfinished data.
 Make sure that your data is final and that doesn’t require any change before preparing archive from it.